-Additional support will follow the "Assess, Plan, Do, Review" model of intervention:
+Additional support will follow the Graduated Response of "Assess, Plan, Do, Review":

-- Wave 2 intervention provides 'catch-up' programmes for small groups of children who may be struggling with a concept or in a particular area of learning.
-They are time-limited and aim to boost skills in order to access the curriculum confidently after the intervention. - Wave 3 intervention provides 1:1 intensive, precision teaching to enable the child make accelerated progress. - Precision Teaching provides individual support, 1:1 for children with a specific learning need.
+- Wave 1 Quality First Teaching providing a broad and balanced curriculum, with reasonable adjustments to remove barriers to learning. - Wave 2 intervention provides 'catch-up' programmes for small groups of children who may be struggling with a concept or in a particular area of learning.
+They are time-limited and aim to boost skills in order to access the curriculum confidently after the intervention. - Wave 3 intervention provides 1:1 intensive, daily precision teaching to enable the child make accelerated progress. - Precision Teaching provides individual support, 1:1 for children with a specific learning need.
 Each child has their own provision map within their Learning Passport, ensuring the opportunity to work on their own targets to support progress and attainment.
-Parents are provided with the opportunity to speak with the SENCo regularly to discuss concerns, worries, interventions and multi-agency support.
+Parents are provided with the opportunity to speak with the SENCo regularly to discuss concerns, interventions and multiagency support.